snimu/mask/README.md

 ## Method

 I trained hlb-gpt v0.4.1 for 10 epochs on wikitext.
-I predict using a fw mask and, with probability $p_bw$, also predict using a bw mask on the same tokens (with the labels shifted etc., of course).
+I predict using a fw mask and, with probability $p_{bw}$, also predict using a bw mask on the same tokens (with the labels shifted etc., of course).
 I accumulate the losses and then do a backward pass.
 Inspired by [Yi Tay et al.'s UL2](https://arxiv.org/abs/2205.05131),